Effective Date: 05/04/2018

 The initial appointment to the rank of associate professor for a person who has not served previously at Michigan Technological University shall be for two years.
 Thereafter, term appointments shall be for not more than two years each.
 If reappointed after four years of service, persons initially appointed as associate professors shall have tenure unless specifically notified by the department chair (or dean where there is no department chair) prior to May 31 at the end of the fourth year that the fifth year is to be the terminal year.

 An associate professor at Michigan Technological University who is promoted to the rank of professor shall have tenure from the date of that promotion.
 The initial appointment to the rank of professor of a person who has not served previously at Michigan Technological University shall be for two years.
 Upon reappointment, persons holding the rank of professor shall have tenure unless specifically notified by the department chair (or dean where there is no department chair) prior to May 31 at the end of the second year that the third year shall be the terminal year.
-Granting of tenure by the Board of Trustees at the time of initial appointment is not precluded.
+Granting of tenure by the Board of Control at the time of initial appointment is not precluded.

-Appointments to administrative positions do not carry tenure and administrative officers continue in their posts as determined by the President and the Board of Trustees.
+Appointments to administrative positions do not carry tenure and administrative officers continue in their posts as determined by the President and the Board of Control.
 Those administrative officers holding an academic rank are subject to the provisions applicable to that rank only insofar as their non-administrative faculty status is concerned.
 Their appointment to academic rank and their faculty tenure are subject to the same rules as those for all other faculty members.

 Academic promotion refers to an elevation in academic rank, either from Assistant Professor to Associate Professor, or from Associate Professor to Professor.
-Academic promotion may be conferred only by the Board of Trustees.
+Academic promotion may be conferred only by the Board of Control.
 Academic promotion may or may not be simultaneous with the granting of tenure.

 It is the promotion policy of Michigan Technological University to maintain uniformity in promotion criteria and consistency in their application to all members of the instructional faculty.
 However, differences in needs and objectives of the various departments/schools may necessitate variations in promotion criteria among the instructional units.
 Promotion of faculty will be based on individual merit.

-The procedures for Academic Promotion are defined in the Tenure, Promotion, and Reappointment Procedures.
+The procedures for Academic Promotion are defined in the Tenure, Promotion, and Reappointment Procedures

 Procedures for Tenure, Promotion, and Reappointment Recommendations